-After arriving in India, Indiana Jones is asked by a desperate village to find a mystical stone.
-He agrees, and stumbles upon a secret cult plotting a terrible plan in the catacombs of an ancient palace.
+In 1935, Indiana Jones arrives in India, still part of the British Empire, and is asked to find a mystical stone.
+He then stumbles upon a secret cult committing enslavement and human sacrifices in the catacombs of an ancient palace.

 Jonathan Ke Quan

-A seemingly indestructible humanoid cyborg is sent from 2029 to 1984 to assassinate a waitress, whose unborn son will lead humanity in a war against the machines, while a soldier from that war is sent to protect her at all costs.
+A seemingly indestructible android is sent from 2029 to 1984 to assassinate a waitress, whose unborn son will lead humanity in a war against the machines, while a soldier from that war is sent to protect her at all costs.